Fujifilm X-T4 vs Nikon D3500

 The X-T4 can be obtained in two different colors (black, silver), while the D3500 is only available in black.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon D3500 is somewhat smaller (4 percent) than the Fujifilm X-T4.
-Moreover, the D3500 is substantially lighter (40 percent) than the X-T4.
+Moreover, the D3500 is markedly lighter (32 percent) than the X-T4.
 It is worth mentioning in this context that the X-T4 is splash and dust resistant, while the D3500 does not feature any corresponding weather-sealing.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 Both cameras have similarly sized sensors, but DSLRs have a larger flange-to-focal plane distance than mirrorless cameras, which imposes contraints on the optical engineering process and generally leads to bigger and heavier lenses.
 You can compare the optics available for the two cameras in the Fujinon X Lens Catalog (X-T4) and the Nikon Lens Catalog (D3500).
 Mirrorless cameras, such as the Fujifilm X-T4, have moreover the advantage that they have a relatively short flange to focal plane distance and can thus use many lenses from other systems via adapters.